 Failure to complete homework: this will firstly be recorded as a ‘No Homework’.
 The second time a piece is not submitted for a subject area the department will issued a detention.
 Homework submission is regularly monitored and students that regularly fail to submit homework will be referred to Homework Club.

 Uniform / Hair / Jewellery / Make-up and Nail varnish: these will be dealt with as per our uniform expectations

 Mobile Phones: these will be confiscated if seen in use during the school day and will need to be collected at the end of the school day.
 If any student persists in using a phone parents will be asked to collect the confiscated item.

 At Nailsea each pupil and staff member belongs to a House and competes throughout the year to win the House Championship.

 Students can win House points for positive behaviour, excellent classwork, contributions to the school community and winning House competitions.
 Students can also lose House points for negative behaviour such as homework referrals, lateness to school and detentions.

 The House who finishes the year with the highest number of House points is rewarded with the House Cup and a day of celebration for pupils and staff at the end of the Summer term.
-Last year, the winning House was Phoenix House who for their House Celebration spent the afternoon taking part in a number of fun activities including inflatable games.

 WHAT WILL YOU DISCOVER NEXT?